montillall/School_District_Analysis/README.md

 ### - Scores by School Spending Impact

-  It can be seen in tabls below that there's a minimal impact on the scores by school spending when removing 461 test scores from the total 39170 student data set.
+  It can be seen in tables below that there's no impact on the scores by school spending when removing 461 test scores from the total 39170 student data set.

   Original Analysis
 ![](Images/Spending_by_School_Original.png)